GitUser8888/Singapore-HDB-Resale-Flat-Price-Prediction/README.md

 #  ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 2 - Singapore Housing Data and Kaggle Challenge

 ### Project Objectives:
- This is the second project that was completed as part of the General Assembly Data Science Immersive curriculum.
-We are tasked with creating a regression model based on Singapore Housing Dataset.
-This model will predict the price of a house at sale.
+ This project is done as part of the Data Science Immersive course in General Assembly, and was completed in a short time frame of only 2 weeks.
+We are tasked with creating a regression model based on the [Singapore Public Housing Dataset](https://www.kaggle.com/competitions/dsi-sg-project-2-regression-challenge-hdb-price) to predict the price of resale HDB (Housing and Development Board) flats.

+HDB resale prices in Singapore refer to the market value of public housing flats that are sold by existing homeowners to prospective buyers.
+The HDB is Singapore's public housing authority and plays a crucial role in providing affordable housing for the country's citizens.

+Over the years, HDB resale prices have generally experienced an upward trend due to Singapore's economic growth, increasing demand for housing, and limited land availability.
+The government has implemented various measures to ensure affordability and stability in the public housing market.

+However, the HDB resale market remains a big market, and it is important to get ahead in one’s planning when looking to buy or sell a HDB resale flat.
+For this project, we tackled it in the perspective of a property agent looking to find the best deals for both sellers and buyers.

 ## The Modeling Process
 1. The train dataset has all of the columns needed to generate and refine the models.
-The test dataset has all of those columns except for the target variable.
+The test dataset has all of those columns except for the target variable (resale price).
 2. Generate regression model using the training data.
 This process consists of:
     - Data Cleaning
     - EDA / Correlation